raspberrypilearning/python-web-server-with-flask/en/step_7.md

 ... tells the template to render the variable `name` which was passed in the route function `hello`.

 Visiting `127.0.0.1:5000/hello/` without a name will create an error.
-Think about how you can prevent.
+Think about how you can prevent this from happening.

 --- /collapse ---